paulocheque/django-dynamic-fixture/docs/source/data.rst

 Ignoring Fields (New in 1.2.0)
 ===============================================================================

-This option define a list of fields DDF will ignore.
+This option defines a list of fields DDF will ignore.
 In other words, DDF will not fill it with dynamic data.
 This option can be useful for fields auto calculated by models, like [MPTT](https://github.com/django-mptt/django-mptt) models.
 Ignored fields are propagated ONLY to self references.

 In settings.py::